meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-building-blocks.md

 In certain cases, newly created Tenants may require the automatic execution of a configuration routine, like setting up a VPN connection to an on-premises network.
 For these situations, a Building Block assigned to a Landing Zone can be utilized.
 This Building Block will execute each time a tenant is established in the Landing Zone, carrying out the required updates.
 To enable use of Building Block in a Landing Zone, toggle the switch “**Use in Landing Zone only**”.
 Subsequently, the Building Block will not be available in the Marketplace.

-**Notification User** field let you define mail addresses to send a notification in case of failed Building Block execution or whenever a Building Block requires platform operator input.
+**Notification User** field lets you define mail addresses to send a notification in case of failed Building Block execution or whenever a Building Block requires platform operator input.

 The **Support** and **Documentation** fields are designed to direct Building Block users to supplementary documentation, providing them with additional information and support.